 The following recipe and photography was provided by recipe developer and food photographer, Ashley Durand of Plate & Pen.

 All you really need to make these patriotic pops is a good popsicle mold, which I purchased from Amazon.
-There’s so many different shapes, sizes and popsicle slots, you can easily let your creativity go wild.
+There are so many different shapes, sizes and popsicle slots, you can easily let your creativity go wild.
 My mold serves 10, and it’s the classic popsicle bar shape, which is my favorite, of course.

 To get the perfect balance of red, white and blue I used 2 Tbsp. of each fruit layer and froze them for about 15 minutes after adding each new layer.
 It was just enough time to get the popsicle stick through each layer and so that that they didn’t blend together.
 You will get a bit of drag from the blueberry layer since it is the darkest, but that’s only natural since you’re pushing from the bottom to release the popsicle from the mold.

 When you’re pouring the fruit layers into the mold, remember that the first layer you pour will end up being the top of your popsicle, so make sure to start with the red strawberry layer.
 See below for the recipe and cheers to summertime with a popsicle in each hand!